Obama: 'Massive blow' if GOP blocks payroll tax

 "Are you going to cut taxes for the middle class and those who are trying to get into the middle class, or are you going to protect massive tax breaks for millionaires and billionaires?" he said.
 "Are you going to ask a few hundred thousand people who have done very, very well to do their fair share or are you going to raise taxes for hundreds of millions of people across the country?"

-"I'm going to need another term to finish the job," he told them.
+"I'm going to need another term to finish the job," he said.

 Meanwhile on Capitol Hill, Republicans said they were prepared to extend the temporary payroll tax cut, but they opposed Democrats' plan to pay for it by taxing incomes over $1 million, setting up a showdown over how to find mutually acceptable savings of over $100 billion before any extension could become law.
-The GOP released a plan of their own that would raise money by freezing federal workforce salaries and means-testing government benefits instead.
+The GOP released a plan of their own that would raise money by freezing federal workforce salaries and providing government benefits according to income.

 The full payroll tax of 6.2 percent would be restored if Congress does not act by year's end, increasing taxes on 160 million Americans.
 Obama and the Democrats want to expand this year's 2 percentage point reduction in the payroll tax as well as extend, it while Republicans favor a straight extension.